JACKPURCELL/alps-lab.github.io/index.md

 ## About Me

-I am Associate Professor and Empire Innovation Scholar in the Department of Computer Science at Stony Brook University.
-I conduct research at the intersection of machine learning, privacy and security, and aim to develop safe and trustworthy artificial intelligence (AI) technologies.
-My recent work focuses on improving AI along three major thrusts:

-* Security Assurance -- resilient against malicious manipulations
-* Privacy Preservation -- respectful for individual privacy
-* Decision-Making Transparency -- interpretable to human perception

-Before joining Stony Brook, I was Associate Professor in the College of IST at Penn State.
-I finished my Ph.D. at Georgia Tech and my undergrad study at Zhejiang University.
+I am a Ph.D. candidate at Stony Brook University, supervised by [Dr. Ting Wang](https://alps-lab.github.io/).

+## Research Interests

+My expertise is in ensuring the Safety and Trustworthiness of Large Language Models (LLMs).
+I work on identifying Security Challenges and developing Defensive Strategies to protect these models from adversarial threats.
+My recent work includes:
+* Security Challenges -- Investigate vulnerabilities in **LLM watermarking** and **GraphRAG**; use long CoT to **jailbreak reasoning model** and propose advanced methods to address these weaknesses.
+* Defensive Strategies -- Develop methods to **defend against backdoor attacks* (self-defense mechanisms in agent)** and **jailbreaking (Data curation when finetuning and KV eviction when inference)**.
+In addition, I possess extensive expertise and a strong interest in **post-training, prompt engineering, inference optimization, LLM agents, and ensuring LLM alignment.**

 <!-- ## News